Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Choose whether or not to refund cashless payments only on vouchers.
 By default, this option is inactive.

 - [x] ![Terminal](../../Assets/Icons/Terminal.png "Terminal") *Manuelles Zahlen am Terminal*
     Choose whether or not to allow cashless payments via manual payment at the terminal.
-If you use an external terminal that is not connected to Venduo POS, you need to enable that option.
+If you use an external terminal that is not connected to POS, you need to enable that option.
 By default, this option is inactive.

 - *Von Default übernehmen* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Activate this toggle to apply the default settings or deactivate this toggle to specify custom settings.
 When the toggle is active, all fields in the view are locked.
 By default, this toggle is active.